BlindspotSoftware/firmwareci-base-image/README.md

 # FirmwareCI Base Image

 This repository provides **modular, reproducible NixOS base images** for FirmwareCI and custom hardware testing.
-It is intended as a robust foundation for building your own NixOS-based CI images, offering flexible configuration of kernel, firmware, packages, and services.
+It is intended as a foundation for building your own NixOS-based CI images, offering flexible configuration of kernel, firmware, packages, and services.
 Each image includes essential default tooling, enabling your host machine to execute any FirmwareCI test step reliably.

-**Note:** Chipsec requires an older kernel version for compatibility.
-To run the chipsec test step, use the provided chipsec configuration or image, which is preconfigured with the appropriate kernel.
+**Note:** Chipsec is compatible with kernel versions 6.16 and earlier.
+For kernel versions newer than 6.16, exclude chipsec from your builds by setting `includeChipSec = false`.

 For a comprehensive overview of available FirmwareCI commands and usage, refer to the [FirmwareCI Commands Reference](https://docs.firmware-ci.com/references/2_commands/index.html).